pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Texture and Mesh (Armor and Weapons)
 [Armor Mesh Fixes SE](https://www.nexusmods.com/skyrimspecialedition/mods/39704): Download the main file only.\
 [Cathedral - Armory](https://www.nexusmods.com/skyrimspecialedition/mods/20199): The best quality mesh and texture for armors and weapons.
 Download the Main, Armor Mesh Fixes SE patch.\
-[True HD Nightingale](https://www.nexusmods.com/skyrimspecialedition/mods/4745): The Nightingale armor is not covered by Cathedral Armory.
-Choose "No" for Sword Retexture in the installer.\
 [RUSTIC CLOTHING - Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/4703): Download 2K version.\
 [Robes Retexture SE](https://www.nexusmods.com/skyrimspecialedition/mods/110655): Choose Install everything, Green version for Necromancer Robes, Mage Robes and Priest Robes for Armor and Clothing Extension consistency patch in the installer.\
 [Iron Armors and Weapons Retexture SE](https://www.nexusmods.com/skyrimspecialedition/mods/84978): Choose Textures Only for Iron Armor, Textures Olny for Weapons, Textures Only for Targe of the Blooded, Headman's Axe, None for CC contents, Iron Armor for Iron Armor Texture options, None for sleeves, Leanwolf's iron scabbard patch, Cathedral Armory patch in the installer.\